 An example of contextual misrepresentation of a Bible verse is 1 John 2:2 where calvinists will say that the atonement for the whole world here was only for those who believe.
 Various reasons will be given.
 For example, they often say that the gospel was written only to Jewish Christians and so the whole world in 1 John 2:2 refers to all the other Christians for all time.
 But this would mean that only the Jewish Christians, or the Christians of John’s day, could be the recipients of other promises in 1 John, such as Jesus being our Advocate (1 John 2:1) and God being faithful and just to forgive us our sins and to cleanse us from all unrighteousness (1 John 1:9).
-That is, if the whole world in 1 John 2:2 refers only to all Christians of all time!
+That is, if the whole world in 1 John 2:2 refers to all Christians of all time!

 Another example of not taking context into account may be found in Acts 13:48.
 Most calvinists seize upon this verse as definitive proof of the doctrine of unconditional election.
 However, the fact that (a) the word used (“appointed” – and not “ordained” as the KJV has it) means to be put into place or ranks – as soldiers are placed in ranks – and that, (b) from the context, the Gentiles were being appointed to the ranks of life instead of the Jews who had rejected eternal life, then (c) the verse quoted almost certainly has little to do with election itself!
 Try reading the whole passage!
-Also see Acts 13:48.
+Also see Acts 13:48 for more information.

-(b) Failing to apply Scriptural consistency to their “interpretations.
+(b) Failing to apply Scriptural consistency to their “interpretations”.

 Calvinists rarely seek to cross-reference their verses because this would show up inconsistencies in their interpretations, and any inconsistencies between verses means there’s a lie somewhere!
-They will take one verse and claim that it proves beyond doubt that such a doctrine of theirs is true, yet often ignoring other Scriptural verses which clearly state the opposite.
-It matters little if other verses oppose their doctrines; they will focus on the one (or few) verse(s) and seemingly completely ignore those that don’t agree with them.
+They will take one verse and claim that it proves beyond doubt that such a doctrine of theirs is true, while ignoring other Scriptural verses which clearly state the opposite.
+It matters little if other verses oppose their doctrines; they will focus on the one (or few) verse(s) and seemingly completely ignore those verses that don’t agree with them.

-For instance, in attempting to explain how one must be born again before one can believe (in Christ), they might use John 3:3 (a verse I’ve had thrown at me quite a few times defending their erroneous view that it proves you cannot believe until after you have been born again).
+For instance, in attempting to explain how one must be born again before one can believe (in Christ), they might use John 3:3 (a verse I’ve had thrown at me quite a few times defending their erroneous view that you cannot believe until after you have been born again).
 Of course, some will teach that being born again means being regenerated, and that being saved is something that happens later.
 However, those that believe this cannot justify this at all!
 It can be proven false with very little effort, as it would separate being born again and being saved.
 If a person died after being born again yet before being saved, could they still go to heaven if they died?
 And if Jesus is the way, the truth and the life, how could they enter heaven without being saved through Christ?
 That is why many calvinists are forced by such logic to accept that being born again must be the equivalent of being saved, and that both concepts are included in their doctrine of regeneration.
 (In spite of this, there are yet many calvinists who teach clearly that you must be born again (regenerated) before you can believe in Christ and be saved.)